haibo-zhu1/haibo-zhu1.github.io/_pages/about.md

 <br>
 # 🏆 Honors and Awards
-- *May 2026*, &nbsp Doctoral Fellow Award
+- *May 2026*, Doctoral Fellow Award

 <!--
 # 💻 Internships